hitesh05/ZomatoLite/README.md

 # ZomatoLite
-Web Apllication using MERN Stack
+Web Application using MERN Stack

 A Food order portal built as an assginment for the course Design and Analysis of Software Systems.
 The App is built with MERN stack.
 It has two views :